foxhuston/foxtalk/doc/notes.typ

 = Questions

 - How do we respond to events from the OS?
 - How do we do negative matches?
 That is, I want to be able to express "`/dev/video0` is a camera $and not$(`/dev/video0` is calibrated.)"
-(That is, that second triple does not yet exist in the database.):
+(That is, that second triple does not yet exist in the database.)